DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.iam-user-create-login-profile.md

 ## Description

-Establishes persistence by creating a login profile on an existing IAM user.
+Establishes persistence by creating a Login Profile on an existing IAM user.
 This allows an attacker to access an IAM user intended to be used programmatically through the AWS console usual login process.

+<span style="font-variant: small-caps;">Warm-up</span>:

-Warm-up: Create the pre-requisite IAM user.
+- Create an IAM user

-Detonation: Create the login profile.
+<span style="font-variant: small-caps;">Detonation</span>:

+- Create an IAM Login Profile on the user

 ## Instructions